r-pletnev/pdfreader.nvim/README.md

 ## 🛠 Troubleshooting

-* **Blank buffer / no images** → ensure you are using Kitty and have installed ImageMagick and poppler-utils.
+* **Blank buffer / no images** → ensure you are using supported terminal and have installed ImageMagick and poppler-utils.
 * Consult `:messages` for detailed logs emitted by pdfreader.nvim.

 ## 🤝 Contributing